MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/onboarding-buddy/install-and-set-up.md

 ### Manually create onboarder records

-You can manually add existing employees that have been set up in Entra ID for more than a week to the Onboarders table.
+You can manually add existing employees that have been set up in Microsoft Entra ID for more than a week to the Onboarders table.

 1. Select **Onboarders** in the Onboarding Buddy Admin app.
 1. Select **+New** from the top menu.